hemzaz/buildcuckoo-trusty/README.md

 # buildcuckoo-trusty
-Automated cuckoo build
+Automated cuckoo build,
-This Automated script uses cuckoo-modified from brad The installation tested on ubuntu 14.04 and its quite straight forward
+This Automated script uses cuckoo-modified from brad, The installation tested on ubuntu 14.04 and its quite straight forward

 #prequisites: